dxw/contracts/agreements/agency_terms.md

     3. Invoices are payable within 14 days.
     4.  dxw may charge interest on overdue invoices at 5% over the Barclay's Bank base rate.
-    5. You shall make payment by BACS transfer or (if agreed in advance with dxw) credit or debit card). dxw does not accept cheques.
+    5. You shall make payment by BACS transfer or (if agreed in advance with dxw) credit or debit card. dxw does not accept cheques.
     6. Credit and debit card payments are subject to a 2.5% fee.
     7. VAT (where applicable) is payable on, and in addition to, all sums due under this agreement.